We can’t ask the last one in the chain...

 I know he’s loud.
 He might even be a bullfrog!

-Once they have found each other, it is not a long courtship, but it is kind of romantic.
+Once the boys and girls have found each other, well, frogs do not have a long courtship, but it is kind of romantic.

 The male wraps his arms around the female.